WHY JEWISH BEREAVEMENT COUNSELLING?

 - We are flexible in that counselling can take place in your own home or a venue elsewhere.
 JBCS also offers telephone and online counselling.

-Perhaps you may experience some, all or none of the above.
+The death of someone can affect you profoundly and be overwhelming in many ways.
+Perhaps you may experience some, all or none of the below.
 Or perhaps you are experiencing something else.
 Your bereavement is unique to you.

-Talking in confidence, to a professional, who is impartial, non-judgemental and has specific expertise, can be the easiest and most effective way of receiving support.
+All these feelings and reactions are natural, but the intensity may leave you feeling you are not managing everyday life in the way you would like, and counselling can help.
+Talking in confidence to a professional, who is impartial, non-judgemental and has specific expertise, can be the easiest and most effective way of receiving support.
 It may be helpful to talk to someone who is not emotionally involved but is there to listen and care.